sdiehl/wiwinwlh/tutorial.md

 -------------

 As of GHC 8.0 we have the capacity to provide custom type error using type families.
-The messages themselves hook into GHC and expressed using the small datatype found in ``GHC.TypeLits``
+The messages themselves hook into GHC and are expressed using the small datatype found in ``GHC.TypeLits``

 ```haskell